J31811 Ordinary Seaman George Pinnock, Royal Navy

 War between England & Germany was declared on Aug 4.
 The L.G. troop are proud to record that their former Asst Scoutmaster (who had left some time ago to join the Royal Navy) Bernard Phillips is now serving his country on board H.M.S.
 “Implacable”.
 George Pinnock is also on H.M.S “Powerful” waiting to go to sea.

 On 3rd October 1914, George, not quite 15 years old, was promoted to Boy Sailor, 1st Class.
-On 4th December he was transferred for a month to HMS Pembroke 1, a naval shore barracks at Chatham.
+Then, on 4th December he was transferred for a month to HMS Pembroke 1, a naval shore barracks at Chatham.

 HMS Black Prince 7

 It was a Duke of Edinburgh Class Armoured Cruiser, built in the early 1900s, which had recently joined the Grand Fleet as part of the 1st Cruiser Squadron.
 George was promoted to Ordinary Seaman on 19th April 1916 when he was 17½ years old.
 He was then 5 feet 6¾ inches tall with a 34 inch chest.
 He had dark brown hair, brown eyes and a fresh complexion.
-He had already signed up for a period of 12 years’ Naval Service from his 18th Birthday on 19th October 1916, but that was not to be.
+George had already signed up for a period of 12 years’ Naval Service from his 18th Birthday on 19th October 1916.
+However, that was not to be.

 In a diary entry of 2nd June 1916, Bridget Talbot wrote: